commoncurriculum/atom-ember-syntax/README.md

 `);
 ```

-You can also declare templates for components using a tagged template string and the `layout` property:
+But you can also declare templates for components using a tagged template string and the `layout` property!

 ```javascript
 import Ember from 'ember';